Give2Peer/g2p-client-android/README.md

 **Photograph** and **geotag lost items** in public spaces (eg: a glove, a shoe, ~~a 500€ bill~~), recyclable **MOOP** (eg: planks of wood), and just plain **gifts**.

+_MOOP: Matter Out Of Place._

 Adding a new item should not take more than a handful of seconds.

 The app should display items on a map around your position.

-The client should be able to **connect to multiple servers**.
+The app should be able to **connect to multiple servers**.
 Big organizations should be able to use it privately for their internal item transfers.

+Karma aims to help in the following situations, for example :

+- _"I need wood scraps to fix that chair."_
+- _"I need worms to kickstart my compost."_
+- _"I lost my left glove last night."_
-_"Who wants the old computer taking up space in my office ?"_
+- _"Who wants the old computer taking up space in my office ?"_